 The event is, of course, popular here in Pattaya, not least because of the large numbers of Chinese tourists who visit the city each year.
 Naklua, in particular, will be firmly focused on the celebrations with the streets adorned with red Chinese lanterns.
 The Chinese temple will naturally be one of the main focal points with food available and carnivals held on the main day of the celebrations with other activities being staged at Lan Po, again in Naklua.

-Well appointed studio for sale in Naklua Soi 12
+Well-appointed 1 bedroom unit for sale or rent in Naklua Soi 12

 There will be a parade along Pattaya Beach Road on 5 February during the day with the usual stalls setting up early in the morning.
 As you move into the evening, more events will be taking place in Walking Street with King Seafood often welcoming a large number of visitors.
 Chinese New Year is obviously a major boost for many vendors who will see their takings substantially increase, even if it is just for a few days, in what has been a relatively quiet low season for many.